 It is 11:42 p.m. as I start to write this.
-I’ve been working some pretty late nights, lately (some of you know this because you have received some late e-mail from me in the Sleep Helpdesk), and over the weekend I started thinking about this article.
+I’ve been working some pretty late nights, lately.
+Over the weekend I started thinking about this article.
 I started thinking about how my late nights and 7-day work weeks (weekends limited) might be affecting my abilities to be a

 I am one of the lucky few that can function on less sleep than most, but still, it does affect me.
-Most of the time, I start out great on a Monday (Sunday is my day to sleep in, so that might be why.
-Ha!), but then here I am up late and by Friday, I’m exhausted again.
-It’s all worth it because although this is tiring, I can’t tell you how rewarding it is to help others with sleep after the rough road I had with my son (and NOTHING has been harder than waking every 1-2 hours with him way back when).
+Most of the time, I start out great on a Monday.
+(Sunday is my day to sleep in, so that might be why.
+Ha!)
+But then here I am up late writing every night.
+By Friday, I’m exhausted again.
+It’s all worth it because although this is tiring, I can’t tell you how rewarding it is to help others with sleep after the rough road I had with my son.
+(NOTHING has been harder than waking every 1-2 hours with him way back when.)
 I LOVE helping all of you and wouldn’t change it for the world.

-We all know why sleep is important for your baby, let’s look at how being tired makes me (and maybe you) a worse parent:
+We all have an idea as to why sleep is important for your baby, now let’s look at how being tired makes me (and maybe you) a worse parent.

 Fun, patience, and Energy